Buying Recommendations

 Overlength bed

-Most people are accustomed to sleep in a 200 cm long bed, even if you are actually too tall for it.
-The mattress should be about 20 cm longer than your body is tall – this creates relaxation.
-So if you are around 190 cm or taller, a 210 cm / 220 cm long bed allows you to stretch out and take the posture that suits you.
+Most people are accustomed to sleep in the bed 200 cm long, even if you are actually too long for it.
+The cushion should be about 20 cm longer than your body - this creates relaxation.
+So if you are around 190 cm or taller, a 210cm / 220cm long bed allows you to stretch out and take the posture that suits you.

-This also applies to your blanket, because if it is not long enough, the body will always pull together and cannot relax.
-At 180 cm or taller, the blanket should be at least 220 cm long.
+This also applies to the quilt, because if this is not long enough, the body will always pull together and cannot relax.
+The blanket should be 220cm long from length 180cm onwards.

 Sustainability

-Sustainability has today, primarily through the marketing of many large enterprises, become fashionable and with that things that are matters of course and regulated by law, are sold as sustainability.
+Sustainability has today, primarily through the marketing sign of many large enterprises, become quite fashionable and some caracteristics regulated by law are sold as sustainability.

-For us, sustainability means both the consistent use of eco-friendly, eco-sourced materials and the production of high quality products, which will last for a long time.
+For us, sustainability means the self-aware usage of eco-friendly materials and sources such as the production of high quality products, which will last for a long time.

-Apart from the ecological and economical dilemma, that arises from substandard consumption, this is also about the cultural degradation of a society that consumes today, throws away tomorrow and the day after has little more than a memory of those things determining life.
+Apart from the cultural degradation of a society that consumes today, throws away tomorrow and the day after has little more than a memory of those things determining life.
 Good furniture, for example, grows over generations into the culture of a society and helps to document change, growth, memories of events; the so-called classics would not have obtained this status if they were made of inferior materials or manufactured poorly.

-A good natural mattress can serve you for 10-25 years, depending on the quality and maintainance.
+A good mattress can provide good features up to 10-25 years, depending on the quality and care.
 Our products can do that!

 Manual production is a part of the process, and so are fair working conditions.